harvardinformatics/informatics-website/docs/resources/tutorials/replace-genome-whole-genome-alignment-cactus.md

 You can also run `halStats --genomes example.hal` to print out the labels without the Newick tree formatting.

-!!! note "You will not be able to change the label for the new genome"

-    As of the writing of this tutorial, it isn't possible to change the label of the genome in the HAL file as you replace it, *e.g.* from *simHuman_chr6* to *simHuman_chr6_v2*.
-The labels will be the same, so it may be a good idea to have your output directory and prefix named to note the change.

 ### Reference sample

 In order to run the last step of the workflow that converts the HAL format to a readable MAF format (See [pipeline outputs](#pipeline-outputs) for more info), you will need to select one assembly as a reference assembly.
 The reference assembly's coordinate system will be used for projection to MAF format.
 You should indicate the reference assembly in the Snakemake config file (outlined below).
 For instance, if I wanted my reference sample in the above tree to be the genome labeled **simHuman_chr6** in the tree, I would put the string `simHuman_chr6` in the `maf_reference:` line of the Snakemake config file.